Late 20th Century Replanned Centres

 © SYAS

-Outside the direct sphere of influence of the city council’s road and housing schemes, but intimately linked with them, are significant developments by the University of Sheffield, the NHS and Sheffield Hallam University and its predecessors.
-The City Campus of the Hallam University has already been mentioned and has its origins in the Technical College proposed in Sheffield Replanned.
-Originally built by Sheffield City Council as part of its obligation under the 1944 Education Act the earliest surviving parts are the Owen, Surrey and Norfolk Buildings built from 1953-1968 (Harman and Minnis, 2004, 89).
+Largely outside the direct sphere of influence of the city council’s schemes, but intimately linked with them, are significant developments by the University of Sheffield, the NHS and Sheffield Hallam University (and its predecessors).
+The City Campus of Sheffield Hallam University has already been mentioned and has its origins in the Technical College proposed in Sheffield Replanned.
+Originally built by Sheffield City Council, as part of its obligation under the 1944 Education Act, the earliest surviving parts are the Owen, Surrey and Norfolk Buildings built 1953-1968 (Harman and Minnis, 2004, 89).

 © 2005 David Gill.
 Licensed for reuse under a creative commons license http://creativecommons.org/licenses/by-sa/2.0/

-To the west of the University lies a significant and large complex of NHS hospitals.
+To the west of Sheffield University lies a significant and large complex of NHS hospitals.
 Although the oldest phase of the Children’s Hospital dates to 1902, it was massively expanded from the late 1960s onwards in modern style.
-Three major hospitals, all now affiliated to the University School of Medicine as teaching establishments, now occupy the western extent of the Character Area, later expansions of these establishments having infilled much of the earlier landscape between them.
-The most characteristic building within this zone is the massively built concrete Royal Hallamshire Hospital.
+Three major hospitals, all now affiliated to the University School of Medicine as teaching establishments, are sited here.
+The most characteristic building within this complex is the massively built concrete Royal Hallamshire Hospital.

 Inherited Character

 The defining characteristic of this zone is the extent to which earlier urban environments have been re-written.
-This means that the different landscapes and street patterns that existed in this zone prior to replanning leave few legible remains.
+This means that the different landscapes and street patterns that existed in this zone prior to replanning have left very few legible remains.

 Figure 6: Construction work on Arundel Gate 1967